-An Investment Book of Record definition can be explained in one sentence:
+Investment Book of Record (IBOR) can be defined in one sentence:

 "Complete, accurate and timely position management in the front, middle and back offices"

-Now, that might sound simple but it’s notoriously difficult to achieve in practice.
+That might sound simple, but it’s notoriously difficult to achieve in practice.
 Everyone who has worked with asset management systems will be familiar with arguments over the construction of positions.
 One user wants it one way, while another user says that this is wrong, and wants it another way.
 Software vendors try to please their clients, but trying to do so causes dissatisfaction for other users and clients.
 The one who shouts loudest (or pays the most) gets what they want, while the others must live with the result.
-Frequently, individual users shadow and amend positions in spreadsheets to get the view that they want and like.
+Individual users frequently shadow and amend positions in spreadsheets to get the view they want and like.
 This is true whether the systems in question support accounting, compliance, portfolio and order management, execution, or risk.

 Note: when we talk about positions here, we mean all parts of a portfolio including cash, prepayments and accruals.
 So liabilities may be part of the picture.